 In other words, just providing good information, just wishing to provide a way for Others to be ‘better’, will not cause them to change their Behaviors.

 Our current approach leads to a high degree of bias, resistance, and failure as we promote changes that challenge Another’s status quo.
 We don’t realize that anything ‘new’ must fit with the status quo or it gets rejected.
 We don’t realize we’re actually causing the resistance we receive.

 And resist they do – not because our data or goals aren’t worthy or necessary, and not because they don’t want to change per se, but because our good will, shared information, and ‘push’ tactics conflict with the Other’s unconscious system that protects itself from unknowable disruption.

 Indeed, any modifications to the status quo would have to be performed in a way would leave the system congruent.
-The system would rather be as it is, than not exist.
 And the time it takes for the system to accept and make room for the ‘new’ is the length of time it takes for adoption.
 With the best will in the world our suggestions challenge their Systems Congruence.

 And unfortunately, as doctors and sellers, trainers and consultants, parents and coaches – as influencers – we don’t have the skills to do more than attempt to cause the change WE think is needed, rather than elicit it.
 We don’t naturally possess the skills of Servant Leadership.

 True Servant Leadership enables others to elicit their own congruent change.
 We need new skills that facilitate Others, and a switch in perspective to enabling Others to discover their own answers by facilitating Another’s change, offering real leadership.